mkevenaar/veeam-boxstarter/README.md

 ## Step 1: **Download repository.**

+- [Download](https://github.com/mkevenaar/veeam-boxstarter/archive/master.zip) latest stable release of this repository and extract it to a local folder *(recommended)*.
-[Download](https://github.com/mkevenaar/veeam-boxstarter/archive/master.zip) this repository and extract it to a local folder.
+- [Download](https://github.com/mkevenaar/veeam-boxstarter/archive/develop.zip) latest unstable commit of this repository and extract it to a local folder.

 ## Step 2: **Install Chocolatey and BoxStarter**